lucacrippa88/watson-telegram-bot/README.md

 #### Step 7 - Adding Watson Translator
 Another useful feature to be integrated inside the Telegram bot is the language translation.
 An user can ask the bot to translate a sentence in real time leveraging on Watson Translator API.

+Note: this step needs to train a Watson Assistant to understand translation scope.
+Please refer to this link to have it done (link to come!).

 - Function 5: use code listed in js folder (https://github.com/lucacrippa88/watson-assistant-nodered/tree/master/js/function5.js)
 - Language Translator: set the API Key of Language Translator service (provided by IBM Cloud)